-If you add up the value that is clearly spelled out by offering each of these additions separately, you can create a value statement that compares very favorably to the all access membership price of $4.97 dollars.
+If you add up the value that is clearly spelled out by offering each of these editions separately, you can create a value statement that compares very favorably to the all-access membership price of $4.97 dollars.
 We’ve used this pricing strategy regularly across our portfolio of premium subscription products with very consistent results.
-Without fail, the all access membership is selected by 40% to 70% of new members.
+Without fail, the all-access membership is selected by 40% to 70% of new members.

 A savvy subscription marketing copywriter might consider headlines that include: